-He goes by a simple one-word, two-syllable name, but Tarik’s name is growing in recognition all over the wrestling world, and he seems poised to gain even greater renown.
+He goes by a simple one-word, two-syllable name.
+But Tarik’s name is growing in recognition all over the wrestling world.
+He seems poised to gain even greater renown.
 His in-ring name, a slight variation on his real name of Tariq Ghani, is reflective of his straight-ahead, no-nonsense approach to his craft and his career, both in the ring and out.
 When he comes to ring there are no frills, no pomp, and circumstance.
 Instead, he slowly and steadily marches to the squared circle exuding intensity and displaying a grim focus.
 Once he is in there, that intensity remains on display through his aggressive, stiff, attacking style.
 His motto is ‘Punch, Kick, Chop!’ and his offense includes an abundance of all three.
 But Tarik is no mere plodding brawler; his matches are fast-paced and his opponents get no rest or respite when they are facing him.

 In the early years of his career, he wrestled under the name ‘Rocksteady’ Alex Vega.
 As Vega, he wrestled for many independent promotions around Toronto, such as Pro Wrestling Eclipse, Crossfire Wrestling, Alpha-1, and Border City Wrestling.
 Along the way, he was gaining experience and learning from the veterans of the circuit.
 For instance, he got to know the legend of the independents Tyson Dux, spent time under his learning tree and thus found himself a lifelong mentor in the business.